Finding Materialized Models for Model Reuse: Introduction

-{\textit{Challenge I: How to design an effective metric, especially when the source labels and the target labels are greatly different?} It is common to transfer knowledge from a model trained on a dataset that is greatly different from the target dataset in transfer learning~\cite{yang2020transfer, DBLP:journals/nature/EstevaKNKSBT17, kermany2018identifying, DBLP:conf/nips/NeyshaburSZ20}. {Back to the real-world example, source models are usually from very different domains.
-For instance, due to small data and expensive labeling for medical image datasets, the models trained on traditional image datasets (e.g., ImageNet-2012 dataset) is widely used in medical image classification task and can achieve higher performance than training from scratch~\cite{kermany2018identifying, yang2020transfer}.} In this scenario, labels (e.g., goldfish, ostrich, baseball, etc.) of the source dataset (i.e., ImageNet-2012) are quite different from those (e.g., choroidal neovascularization, diabetic macular edema, etc.) of the target dataset (i.e., a medical image dataset), which makes it difficult to select suitable source models for the target task.} Existing source model selection framework~\cite{DBLP:conf/ijcai/XiangPPSY11} tries to build a bridge between source labels and target labels via online information sources.
-Nonetheless, it cannot deal with the situation that source labels and target labels are significantly different.
-Hence, we aim to establish the relationship between the source model and the target dataset rather than between source labels and target labels.
+\textbf{2) Lack of Generality.} Several existing materialized model query methods only work when the labels of materialized models are the same as~\cite{DBLP:conf/icde/Sigl19, DBLP:journals/pvldb/HasaniTAKD18} or relate to~\cite{DBLP:conf/ijcai/XiangPPSY11, DBLP:conf/sigmod/00010DD17} the labels of the target dataset.
+However, it is common to transfer the knowledge from a materialized model trained on a dataset that is greatly different from the target dataset in transfer learning~\cite{DBLP:journals/nature/EstevaKNKSBT17, kermany2018identifying, DBLP:conf/nips/NeyshaburSZ20}.
+Back to the real-world example, materialized models are usually from very different domains.
+For instance, due to small data and expensive labeling for medical image datasets, the models trained on traditional image datasets (e.g., ImageNet-2012 dataset) are widely used in medical image classification task, and can achieve higher performance than training from scratch~\cite{kermany2018identifying, DBLP:journals/nature/EstevaKNKSBT17}.
+In this scenario, labels (e.g., goldfish, ostrich, baseball, etc.) of the source dataset (i.e., ImageNet-2012) are quite different from those (e.g., choroidal neovascularization, diabetic macular edema, etc.) of the target dataset (i.e., a medical image dataset), which makes it difficult to select appropriate materialized models for the target task.
+In addition, many types of model structures (e.g., CNN, RNN, SVM, etc.) and machine learning tasks (e.g., image classification, text classification, regression, etc.) exist.
+However, some previous studies are designed for specific models or tasks.
+SSFTL~\cite{DBLP:conf/ijcai/XiangPPSY11} can be employed to find the materialized model only for the text classification task.
+The CNN automatic source model selection framework (CAS)~\cite{DBLP:journals/pr/AfridiRS18} can only be used in the classification task and cannot simultaneously deal with various model structures.
+In addition, the framework relies on the operation of the network structure, which makes it only work on specific model structures.
+It is worth mentioning that CAS is with medium generality since CAS is the only existing work that can automatically find materialized models when the source labels are quite different from the target labels and work without any source data.